There’s a reason major publications like UrbanDaddy spend so much time covering current trends: they work.

 But it’s not to be considered as a cry for help to buy the product!

 In the articles you write, you can gradually reduce the barriers people have to converting with your product or service.

 On the Mint blog, the authors cover common objections frequently, but blend it with useful tips and other valuable content.

 This piece on saving for retirement counters an objective of many of Mint’s younger customers: worrying about retirement too early.

-By attacking these misconceptions, they’re providing advice and engaging content, while also making it easy for a reader to convert later on, by inserting the idea of what we can offer you if you choose us !
+Attacking these misconceptions is a great way to create a better content.
+They’re providing advice and engaging content, while also making it easy for a reader to convert later on, by inserting the idea of what we can offer you if you choose us !

 11. Address pain points

 To truly appeal to your customers, you need to address their pain points.
 Find out exactly what their struggles are and provide in-depth analysis that provides solutions.